 A health professional of 40 years, Gail trained in physiotherapy and is skilled in a diverse range of therapies including orthopaedic rehabilitation, gerontology, and women's health.
 For 20 years she was practice manager of a large head and neck surgical practice at Royal Prince Alfred and St George Private Hospitals.

-Amid her grief for her husband and also her eldest son, Adam, who died suddenly in 2011 from undiagnosed epilepsy, Gail stepped forward to fill the gap left without Chris, as well as harness the lessons of her husband's and son's illnesses and deaths.
-She joined the board of directors of Chris O'Brien Lifehouse in 2009 and took on the role of steward for the culture and vision of the organisation.
+Amidst her grief for her husband and also her eldest son, Adam, who died suddenly in 2011 from undiagnosed epilepsy, Gail stepped forward to fill the gap left without Chris, as well as harness the lessons of her husband's and son's illnesses and deaths.
+She joined the Board of Directors in 2009 and took on the role of steward for the culture and vision of Chris O'Brien Lifehouse.

-Gail currently works in the hospital in an executive role as patient advocate.
-She continues to serve as an active member of the board, public advocate and spokesperson, patron of the Bequest Society and member of the Chris O'Brien Foundation.
+Today, she works in the hospital in an executive role as Patient Advocate.
+She continues to serve as an active member of the Board of Directors, public advocate and spokesperson, patron of the Bequest Society, and member of the Chris O'Brien Foundation.

-On Australia Day 2018, Gail was awarded the Officer of the Order of Australia (OA) for distinguished service to the community as an advocate for and supporter of cancer sufferers and their families.
+On Australia Day 2018, she was awarded the Officer of the Order of Australia for distinguished service to the community as an advocate for and supporter of cancer sufferers and their families.